MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Recommended value: false
 Possible values: true / false
 ```

-### EnableWebServer

-Indicates whether inbound http.sys-based web server traffic on default HTTP and HTTPS ports should be allowed.

 If `true`, corresponding ports are open and HTTP/HTTPS will be available.
 If `false`, HTTP/HTTPS ports are not open.